 - Fourth, we want to use our new-found insight into word usage to examine particular instances: we want to see words in context and we want to see what words mean within the context of a particular text.
 (This highlights the role of context and offers a companion to meaning to be found simply in the words used.)

-With that list in mind, I would like to introduce the Useful Python Scripts for Texts repository.
+With that list in mind, I would like to introduce Python for Text Analytics, or PyTA — pronounced more like the genre of painting than the flatbread.
 The repository contains the text of the story as well as the scripts that will produce the results outlined above.
 Please note that, at this stage, the scripts are designed to be run with the target text inside the same folder (directory) as they are.
 If you want to use a different text, simply copy and paste it into the folder and change the filename in the script.
 The ReadMe file explains how to save the output of the scripts to a file, which will come in handy for Step 3 above.

 For those readers already familiar with Python, and by familiar I mean you already have it installed and know how to access it, you can skip the next bit.
 For everyone else, a bit of review won’t hurt.
 Some people are going to want to know why I am doing all this in Python and not using off-the-shelf solutions.
 This is not the moment to engage in a recapitulation of all the usual arguments in favor of open source software, how it not only parallels the academy’s ideals but how it practically makes possible the spread of ideas in a world sometimes hostile to such spread.
 What matters here is:

 - Python is free, widely-available, and has a large community to help anyone interested in using it.

 - Python runs on all the three major operating systems: Windows, Linux, and Mac.